 - Ongoing One-on-One Work with Residents: Information and assistance with forms, correspondence and official documents when dealing with institutions such as the National Insurance Institute (NII), Interior Ministry, healthcare organizations and the Jerusalem Municipality.
 In 2016, Atta’a took care of 859 cases, 70% than in 2015.
 Many of these came from Facebook (232), and the remainder came from visits to the 3 drop-in stations throughout east Jerusalem.
 These cases are taken care of by the 14 volunteers (up from 7 in 2015), overseen by the Project Coordinator and Rights Consultant.

 - Mass Awareness Raising: through community meetings throughout east Jerusalem, at different community centers such as Issawiya, Wadi Joz and Abna al-Quds in the Muslim Quarter of the Old City.
-They also distributed printed thousands of flyers and distributed them at key locations – the different community centers, National Insurance Institute and Ministry of Interior, East Jerusalem Branches, and more.
-This year the Atta’a Internet presence has grown considerably, with over 7,100 ‘likes’ on its Facebook page, and thousands entrances into its new web site, many of which led to the booklet on explanations about Ministry of Interior regulations.
+They also printed thousands of flyers and distributed them at key locations – the different community centers, National Insurance Institute and Ministry of Interior, East Jerusalem Branches, and more.
+This year the Atta’a Internet presence has grown considerably, with nearly 8,500 ‘likes’ on its Facebook page, and thousands entrances into its new web site, many of which led to a booklet on explanations about Ministry of Interior regulations.
 This booklet was also published and distributed throughout east Jerusalem.

 - Networking and Partnerships: Atta’a is unique in that it is considered completely independent, yet it works with everyone in an attempt to improve everyday lives for residents: municipal agencies; Israeli government agencies, such as the Ministry of the Interior, National Insurance Institute, HMO’s, Ministry of Health; non-profit advocacy/human rights organizations, some of which have difficulty in contacting the ‘establishment.’
 Thus, Atta’a is critical in building necessary relationships.